tc39/ecmascript_simd/README.md

 128-bit SIMD numeric value type ECMAScript straw man proposal.

+## Recent Changes

+* All operations have been moved from being member methods to module methods on the SIMD module.
+* Types have been renamed to be lower case.
+* The shuffle getters (xxxx...wwww) have been removed.
+There is now a shuffle SIMD module function.

 ## Introduction

 ECMAScript provides no programmer accessible access to the Single Instruction